Category Archives: Uncategorized

 Money

 The mean financial outcome for a capable and educated entrepreneur is likely a bit higher than for those who work in corporate jobs.
 However, the mean value masks a huge amount of variation.
 The modal and median outcome predicts that you will fail to realize significant value and would have been better off financially if you had kept your job instead of becoming a founder.
 Large financial payoffs are realized by a small fraction of entrepreneurs.
 In approximate terms, about 25 percent will do better than break even financially relative to staying on a traditional career path.
 About 5 percent of founders with your skills and capabilities will become reasonably wealthy (say USD 5-10mm after-tax pay out), and 1-2 percent will become downright rich (say USD 20mm+ after-tax pay out).
 For most people, the only way to have a decent chance at becoming wealthy in life (other than being born into it) is to start a business.
 But, it’s just a decent chance, say 10 percent or so, depending on your definition of wealthy.
 The probability distribution is also quite different for different types of ventures (more on that below).
 On the other hand, for most of you, the down side is not that bad.
 You had an amazing adventure.
 Worst case you gave up (a) savings worth a year or so of living expenses and (b) the opportunity cost of not having earned a market-rate salary for the years your business struggled.
 Then you went back to a regular job and did just fine.
-(See Botelho and Chang; and Amornsiripanitch et al. for a more comprehensive exploration of the implications founders returning to corporate jobs.)
+(See Botelho and Chang; and Amornsiripanitch et al. for a more comprehensive exploration of the implications for founders of returning to corporate jobs.)

-I don’t have a large enough sample for statistical validity, but of the 100 or so Wharton alumni entrepreneurs I have followed closely or invested in, 100 percent live comfortable lives, take vacations, and send kids to college.
+I don’t have a large enough sample for statistical validity, but of the 100 or so Wharton alumni entrepreneurs I have followed closely or invested in, all live comfortable lives, take vacations, and send kids to college.
 Five-ish are what most would consider rich (e.g., USD 100mm+).
 Ten-ish are pretty wealthy as a result of entrepreneurship.
 Twenty-ish did just fine – let’s say better than having taken a corporate job.
 The other 65 percent would likely have been better off financially if they had devoted the attention they gave to their venture to a corporate job, and many of those are back working at such jobs.

 If you really want to dig into the details on financial outcomes, the Angel List data is probably the best.
 An index of the available data is here: